Was Monday an omen?

 I’d managed to fritter away enough time that I was ready to have my dinner.
 So I set off for Tiffany, the restaurant recommended by the folks on the ferry.
 I’m guessing the pandemic must have had an impact on it because the restaurant is closed on Mondays and Tuesdays.
 I was hoping I wasn’t being very superstitious and sensing the writing on the wall but I was now zero for three on the day.

 I walked my frustrated self up the street to Prost Bar and Charcuterie where I ordered the chicken wrap made with Amish chicken and an Erdinger Weissbier.
 (The chicken is called Amish chicken because it has never used any electronic devices.
 Just kidding.
-Amish chickens are raised on natural feed with no antibiotics or hormones.)
+The term Amish chickens seems to be shorthand for describing birds that are raised on natural feed with no antibiotics or hormones.)
 Both the chicken and the beer were fine and it’s possible I would have enjoyed them more had my mood been less foul.
 My state of mind was so little improved that I passed on driving through the Christmas light display and simply paid the bill and returned to the hotel in Saginaw.

 The few pictures from the day that you haven’t seen are here.